 It is estimated that as many as 25 percent of overweight dogs develop some type of serious joint complication.
 If your dog is overweight, his bones and joints have to work extra hard to support that weight which puts a great deal of strain on his body.
 It’s not uncommon for overweight dogs to develop arthritis or to have exacerbated symptoms to the additional pressure their weight is putting on their joints.

 The more overweight your dog is, the more at-risk he is for developing diabetes – this condition is manageable but it has a major impact on your dog’s quality of life.
 Diabetes mellitus, if not treated properly and on time, can seriously threaten your pet’s health: vision loss, seizures, kidney failure, and ketoacidosis are just some of the potential outcomes.
 The first step to treating your pet for diabetes will be therapy and a lifestyle and diet change that would help him lose weight.

 Not surprisingly, it’s the poor diet that contributes most to obesity.
 Most dogs that are overweight have chronic digestive issues due to their inadequate meal plan and excess weight.
 Flatulence and excessive gas are a clear sign of these issues- although constipation or diarrhea are a common occurrence as well.
-To balance out your pet’s gastrointestinal tract while he’s working to lose weight, be sure to put him on a high-quality dog probiotic.
-It will help replenish good bacteria in their gut and help ease their symptoms.
+To balance out your pet’s gastrointestinal tract while he’s working to lose weight, be sure to put him on a high-quality supplement that offers good fiber and probiotics.
+The fiber will help move things through the digestive tract and the probiotics will help replenish good bacteria in their gut and help ease their symptoms.